Motorway Services Online

 Euro Garages were the first operator to introduce Starbucks on the Go into their filling stations, replacing Coffee Nation in June 2013.

-Recently EG Group have been involved in a number of developments next to busy motorway junctions, including Markham Vale on the M1 and Frontier Park by the M65.
+Their rapid expansion included developing a number of sites next to busy motorway junctions, including Markham Vale on the M1 and Frontier Park by the M65.
 These are often part of what are known as 'New-to-Industry' sites.
 Most of these aren't signed from the motorway (which would bound them by more regulations), but instead they rely on being highly visible.
-New government regulations, announced in 2022, would make it impossible to open any more sites like this unless there is a barrier between them and the motorway; it is still acceptable practise on A-roads.
+New government regulations, announced in 2022, made it impossible to open any more sites like this unless there is a barrier between them and the motorway; it is still acceptable practise on A-roads.

 Beyond Fuel